LOSTHACKEROFC/RIDER-BOTz/README.md

 ## This bot is mainly created on prefix - if you change this buttons will not work

-# List of Commands Available in Zero Two
+# List of Commands Available in RIDER BOTz
   <details>
   <summary>List (Touch Here)</summary>
 <p>